hayes0278/Speech-Recognition/README.md

 - Display to the user when a match was found.
 - Uses a simulator to test voice input commands.

-## Helpful Development Links
+## Development Links
 - [Home Page](https://localhost:7201/) (Local)
 - [Swagger](https://localhost:7201/swagger) (Local)

 ## Limitations
 - Does not contain required security code for a production deployment.
-- Should be able to accept voice input from the web users micophone.
+- Should be able to accept voice input from the users micophone.

-## Retrospective
--
--
--